-Weisse, a Democrat, was the representative for Wisconsin's 6th congressional district from 1907 to 1911.
+Weisse was the representative for Wisconsin’s 6th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Weisse missed 581 of 735 roll call votes, which is 79.0%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Dec 1903-Apr 1904||49||39||79.6%||97th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.